ripple-alpha/ripple-alpha-core/docs/consensus.md

-The remainder of this section describes the Consensus and Validation algorithms in more detail and is meant as a companion guide to understanding the generic implementation in `rippled`.
-The document **does not** discuss correctness, fault-tolerance or liveness properties of the algorithms or the full details of how they integrate within `rippled` to support the Ripple Consensus Ledger.
+The remainder of this section describes the Consensus and Validation algorithms in more detail and is meant as a companion guide to understanding the generic implementation in `ripple-alpha-core`.
+The document **does not** discuss correctness, fault-tolerance or liveness properties of the algorithms or the full details of how they integrate within `ripple-alpha-core` to support the Ripple Consensus Ledger.

 ## Consensus Overview